Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

     - replace the deep Q net's multi-layer perception(MLP) module with a recurrent module, e.g., GRU, LSTM.
     - store the data in episode format. (while DQN has no such restriction)

-    Other than these two, the whole pipeline is kept unchanged.
+    - Other than above two, the whole pipeline is kept unchanged.

 ---------------------